omar-azmi/github_aid_ts/readme.md

 # Github Aid

-This is a Chromium and Firefox extension for viewing github Repository sizes, and ~~Bulk downloading~~ selected files and subdirectories.
+This is a Chromium and Firefox extension for viewing github Repository file and folder sizes, in addition to ~~Bulk downloading them~~.

 > [!note]
 > TODO: The download feature has yet to be implemented

-> [!warning]
-> Currently does not work in Firefox due to its inability to dynamically import from `"web_accessible_resources"`.
-> this is a long time [mozilla bug (1536094)](https://bugzilla.mozilla.org/show_bug.cgi?id=1536094), and it seems like it won't be fixed due to security concerns.

 ### Downloads